Confronting the misnomer of ‘chronic’ Lyme disease

 Among the more inexplicable therapies for Lyme disease was “malariotherapy,” according to Sunil Sood, MD, professor of pediatrics at Hofstra Northwell School of Medicine and a pediatric infectious disease specialist with Cohen Children’s Medical Center.

 “This involved injecting malaria parasites into their blood to induce a fever that could reach up to 106°F, purportedly to ‘burn off’ the Borrelia bacteria in their brain,” Sood said.
 “After this practice came to the attention of the CDC about 25 years ago, physicians have been encouraged to report cases of self-induced malaria.”

-In a 2015 study published in Clinical Infectious Diseases, Lantos and colleagues identified more than 30 alternative therapies marketed for the treatment of chronic Lyme, including hyperbaric oxygen therapy, ultraviolet light therapy, herbal remedies, modified diet as well as vaginal or anal infusions of ozone.
-While these types of treatments may be supported by personal anecdotes and the recommendation of ‘Lyme-literate’ doctors, “there is no evidence that these are in any way beneficial,” Shapiro told Infectious Diseases in Children.
+In a 2015 study published in Clinical Infectious Diseases, Lantos and colleagues identified more than 30 alternative therapies marketed for the treatment of “chronic” Lyme disease, including hyperbaric oxygen therapy, ultraviolet light therapy, herbal remedies, modified diet and vaginal or anal infusions of ozone.
+Although these types of treatments may be supported by personal anecdotes and the recommendation of “Lyme-literate” doctors, “there is no evidence that these are in any way beneficial,” Shapiro said.

 “What drives patients to seek alternative explanations is the sense that the conventional medical community cannot offer them anything or that no one will listen to them,” Lantos said.
 “This sense of futility is one of the things that drives patients away from infectious disease physicians, and conventional medicine in general, and probably lies behind the growth of the anti-vaccine movement and other alternative viewpoints.”